BenjaminLouis/xmlprocessor/README.md

 ### Fill a xml template

-One of the main goal of package {xmlprocessor} is to facilitate the serial creatoin of xml file.
+One of the main goal of package {xmlprocessor} is to facilitate the serial creation of xml files.
 From a xml template, you can use a dataframe to replace text and attribute values.

-Starting with the creation and printing of a template :
+Starting with the creation of a xml template :

 ``` r
 library(xml2)